 - 1992–95

 An all-new Wrangler debuted at the 2017 Los Angeles Auto Show, with plans to sell it as a 2018 model alongside the previous generation, the Wrangler JK.
-The new model, the JL, comes in two-door and longer four-door versions.
-The Unlimited name was dropped, but the styling maintains
+The new model, the JL, came in two-door and longer four-door versions.
+The Unlimited name was dropped, but the

 - Body style SUV